NicolasMiramon/LabGuide/003-successfactors.md

 ```

+8.  **Optional**
-9. You will now add some verifications on the first name and last name of the SAP user before importing it into Okta
+    You will now add some verifications on the first name and last name of the SAP user before importing it into Okta

     Go to **Provisioning** > **To Okta**, scroll down to the **Okta Attributes Mapping** section,  click on the pencil next to **First Name**, choose **Expression** from the attribute value then copy the expression language below and click on **Save**.
 Do the same thing for **Last Name**.